-- Use your low beams when following another vehicle. - In fog, rain, or snow, use your low beams.
+- In fog, rain, or snow, use your low beams.
 Light from your high beams may cause glare and make it more difficult to see ahead.
 Some vehicles have fog lights that you can use in fog, snow or rain. - Avoid looking directly into oncoming headlights.
 Keep your eyes searching the road in front of your vehicle.